What is a Brachioplasty?

 You may want to consider a brachioplasty if you have:

-- Excess and lax skin under the upper arm from massive weight loss or aging
+- Excess and lax skin of the upper arm from massive weight loss, aging, or genetics

 - Excess fat deposits on the underside of the upper arm that are resistant to diet and exercise